Links to site contents...

 full name under this statement because the FCO will check the solicitor or notary

 public is registered in the UK.
-You then need to post or take your Deed Poll
+You can then arrange to have your Deed Poll

-to the Legalisation Office in Milton Keynes to have it legalised.
+legalised at the Legalisation Office in Milton Keynes.

 this in the comments box on your application form.
 Our fee is shown on our